containeroo/cloudflare-operator/docs/content/core_concept.md

   interval: 5m
 ```

-If no `dynamicIpSources` are specified, cloudflare-operator will use a hardcoded set of sources.
+If no `dynamicIPSources` are specified, cloudflare-operator will use a hardcoded set of sources.
-If you prefer other sources, you can add them as a list in `dynamicIpSources`.
+If you prefer other sources, you can add them as a list in `dynamicIPSources`.

 Example: